-The Civic sedan (which is mechanically identical to the Civic coupe) is just one of many members of the Civic family, which includes the super-thrifty Civic HF and Civic Hybrid, the sporty Civic Si Sedan and Coupe as well as the Civic Natural Gas model.
+The Civic sedan is just one of many members of the Civic family, which includes the Civic Coupe, the super-thrifty Civic Hybrid, the sporty Civic Si Sedan and Si Coupe as well as the Civic Natural Gas model.

-To address concerns that the latest Civic sedan's exterior looked too similar to that of its predecessor, Honda added an updated lower bumper with chrome accents, a black honeycomb mesh grille, clear-lens corner lights and a more sculpted hood.
-Upper-trim models now get integrated fog lights.
-Out back, the Civic gets a new-look bumper as well as a lower diffuser panel with a honeycomb mesh vent.
+While the sleek, futuristic shape that has defined the Civic for nearly a decade is still in place, Honda recently added an updated lower bumper with chrome accents, a black honeycomb mesh grille, clear-lens corner lights and a more sculpted hood to address complaints that the sedan appeared too much like its predecessor.
+Out back, the Civic also received a new-look bumper as well as a lower diffuser panel with a honeycomb mesh vent.

-The Civic's powertrain carries over for the latest model year.
-The motor - a SOHC 1.8-liter four-cylinder with 140 horsepower and 128 lb-ft of torque - is slightly underpowered relative to the competition.
-It does return excellent fuel economy, however - teamed with the optional five-speed automatic, the 1.8-liter is rated for 28/39 city/highway mpg.
-The standard gearbox, a snick-snick five-speed manual, helps unlock extra acceleration but reduces efficiency to 28/36 mpg.
+The Civic is powered by a SOHC 1.8-liter four-cylinder with 143 horsepower and 129 lb-ft of torque.
+Though slightly underpowered relative to the competition, the mill does return excellent fuel economy when paired with the newly available CVT: 30/39 city/highway mpg.
+A snick-snick five-speed manual, standard on the entry-level Civic, facilities quicker acceleration but reduces efficiency to 28/36 mpg.

-Previously characterized by a dearth of standard kit, the Civic received a number of new standard features for the latest model year and is now one of the better-equipped rides in the compact segment.
-The Civic is available in LX, EX and EX-L trim levels (the latter of which offer navigation system-equipped sub-trims).
+The Civic is available in LX, HF, EX and EX-L trim levels (the latter of which offer navigation system-equipped sub-trims).

-The LX comes standard with A/C, power windows and locks, a four-speaker, 160-watt AM/FM/CD sound system with USB and AUX inputs, steering-wheel mounted audio controls, cruise control, Bluetooth connectivity with Pandora radio compatibility and 15-inch wheels with hubcaps.
-Notable upscale standard features include a rearview camera and a five-inch LCD information screen mounted atop the center stack.
+The LX comes standard with a manual transmission, A/C, power windows and locks, a rearview camera, a five-inch LCD info screen, a four-speaker, 160-watt AM/FM/CD sound system with USB and AUX inputs, steering-wheel mounted audio controls, cruise control, Bluetooth connectivity with Pandora radio compatibility and 15-inch wheels with hubcaps.

-Stepping up to the EX brings a standard automatic transmission, a sunroof, automatic climate control, two additional speakers for the sound system and 16-inch alloy wheels.
+The EX builds on the LX with a standard CVT, a seven-inch touchscreen audio display, a sunroof, automatic climate control, Lane Watch, Siri Eyes Free integration, two additional speakers for the sound system and 16-inch alloy wheels.

 The top-shelf EX-L adds leather upholstery, heated front seats, a leather-wrapped steering wheel, fog lights, auto on/off headlights and heated power side mirrors.